The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 2. East End/East Nashville

 A handful of distinctive neighborhoods make up the expansive area known collectively as East End or East Nashville, from the stately homes in Lockeland Springs to the bungalows of Inglewood.
-Lovely tree-lined streets and wide sidewalks make these neighborhoods a favorite for young families, with hiking trails, tennis courts, and ball fields just a short drive away at Shelby Park and Bottoms.
+Lovely tree-lined streets and wide sidewalks make these neighborhoods a favorite for young families.
+And with hiking trails, tennis courts, and ball fields just a short drive away at Shelby Park and Bottoms, the East side is known as one of the best places to live in Nashville.

-Five Points is the music and restaurant hub of East Nashville, walkable and always buzzing with live bands, outdoor dining and drinking, and occasional street fests.
+Five Points is the music and restaurant hub of East Nashville, walkable like many neighborhoods in Nashville and always buzzing with live bands, outdoor dining and drinking, and occasional street fests.
 The 5 Spot and The Basement East are local haunts that also bring in national acts (this being Nashville, local and national are often one and the same).
-And foodies thrive here: Among the dozens of East End hot spots are Folk, a cozy spot in one of the best Nashville neighborhoods, and Lyra, which serves delish Middle Eastern dishes in a casually elegant atmosphere.
+And foodies thrive here: Among the dozens of East End hot spots are Folk, a cozy spot in one of the best Nashville neighborhoods, and Lyra, which serves delish modern Middle Eastern dishes in a casually elegant atmosphere.

 Q: What is the hippest part of Nashville?